Beth is a professional author and mom. Autumn is her favorite season of the year, as long as it isn't commercialized to death.

 9 - Kathy Bates as Annie Wilkes

 It was in playing the psycho Romance fan opposite James Caan in the screen adaptation of Misery that the world first became acquainted with Kathy Bates' exemplary acting talents.
 All else is history, but more importantly, the character of Annie Wilkes will always be identified with Ms. Bates.
-And being a romance author myself (under another name), be assured this acclaim doesn't come comfortably :)
+And being a romance author myself (under another name), be assured this acclaim doesn't come comfortably.

 8 - Johnny Depp as Edward Scissorhands

 When it comes to this humorously bizarre Romantic comedy, I can never decide if Johnny Depp was born for this role or if the role took birth for him.
 Either way, he did an incredible job as the artificially created man with the big heart and almost as big shears-for-hands.
 No one can hear the words Edward Scissorhands and not think of Depp.
-Despite his numerous roles he's played over the years, it is this one that landed Depp a permanent place in movie history and audience hearts.
+Despite the numerous roles he's played over the years, it is this one that landed Depp a permanent place in movie history and audience hearts.

 7 - Ruth Gordon as Minnie Castavet

 Nothing has the capacity for instilling fear like the unexpected.
 And no one made the unexpected more fun than Ruth Gordon with her portrayal of this seemingly harmless neighbor in Roman Polanski's adaptation of Rosemary's Baby.
-What made Gordon's performance so extraordinary is that we all know a Minnie Castavet - nosy, talkative, pushy and yet, by all appearances, willing to go out of her way and then some to be a friend.
+What made Gordon's performance so extraordinary is that we all know a Minnie Castavet: nosy, talkative, pushy, and yet, by all appearances, willing to go out of her way and then some to be a friend.
 Gordon gave all these qualities to her character, all with a natural ease that made it more horrific when the devilish truth emerged.
 Although Gordon passed away some time back, she was a great actress and this was definitely her signature performance!

 6 - Agnes Moorehead as Mary Kane